arhframe/yamlarh/README.md

 test2: var3
 ```

-After parsing file1.yml, yml will look like:
+After parsing file1.xml, output will look like (just to have a better format it's show yml):
 ```yml
 arhframe:
   var1: varoverride